usnistgov/OSCAL/docs/content/tutorials/catalog/_index.md

               2. policies for information dissemination and authorization, e.g. the need-to-know principle and information security levels and classification of information;
               3. consistency between the access rights and information classification policies of systems and networks;
               4. relevant legislation and any contractual obligations regarding limitation of access to data or services;
-              5. management of access rights in a distributed and networked environment which recognizes all types of connections availabel;
+              5. management of access rights in a distributed and networked environment which recognizes all types of connections available;
               6. segregation of access control roles, e.g. access request, access authorization, access administration;
               7. requirements for formal authorization of access requests;
               8. requirements for periodic review of access rights;